bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>What is an AI Agent?</h3>
-An AI agent is a software or hardware entity that performs actions autonomously with the goal of achieving specific objectives.
+<p>An AI agent is a software or hardware entity that performs actions autonomously with the goal of achieving specific objectives.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/artificial-intelligence/agents-artificial-intelligence/">AI agent</a></li>